 - Exclude specific from showing on areas of your site (e.g. sitemaps, feeds, etc.)

 - Search and replace data

 - Customize guest commenting (e.g. display Facebook posts)

 - Inserting HTML and script elements into your pages

 - Add and format tables

 - Add animated graphic elements and advanced content formatting options

 - Improve your local search listings on Google

-- Publish your posts automatically on social pages like Facebook, Twitter, LinkedIn, Tumblr and others
+- Distribute your content automatically on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others

-- Show countdown timers (for expiring offers, coupons, etc …)
+- Display countdown timers (for scarcity offers, coupons, etc …)